-Reversal learning with shaded tubes: one light gray and one dark gray tube were placed such that the openings were not visible (shades were pseudorandomized for side).
+Reversal learning with shaded tubes: One light gray and one dark gray tube were placed such that the openings were not visible (shades were pseudorandomized for side).
 One shade always contained a food reward.
 The individual had the opportunity to choose to look inside one tube per trial.
 Once the individual chose correctly on 17 out of the most recent 20 trials, they were considered to have a shade preference, and then the food was always placed in the previously non-rewarded shade and the same passing criterion was used to determine their reversal learning performance.
 Individuals were randomly placed in the manipulated condition (serial reversals until they passed two consecutive reversals in 50 trials or less) or the control condition (receive only one reversal and then a similar number of total trials to the manipulated individuals, but with two yellow tubes, both of which always had food).

-Plastic multi-access box: was a puzzlebox made of plexiglas and plastic, which contained one piece of food on a post in the center of the box.
+Plastic multi-access box: This was a puzzlebox made of plexiglas and plastic, which contained one piece of food on a post in the center of the box.
 The box was placed in the aviary for up to 15 minutes per trial.
 Each plexiglas wall had one option (locus) for retrieving the food, but each option required a different method for obtaining the food.
 The individual had the opportunity to attempt (touch, but not obtain the food) or solve a locus.
 Once a locus was used successfully three times to get the food, it was considered solved and rendered non-functional in subsequent trials.
 The experiment ended when an individual solved all four loci or if they did not interact with or successfully solve a locus in three consecutive trials.

-Wooden multi-access box: a puzzlebox carved from a log to have four loci containing a food item.
+Wooden multi-access box: This was a puzzlebox carved from a log to have four loci containing a food item.
 Each locus required a different motor action to solve.
 Three loci were covered with a plastic door on a hinge and one locus was a drawer that must be pulled out.
 Trials lasted for up to 15 minutes.
 The passing criterion and experiment ending criteria were the same as for the plastic multi-access box.

-Reversal learning of shapes on a touchscreen: this is the same experimental design as with the shaded tubes, except it was carried out on a touchscreen computer where the individual was presented with two white symbols that differed in shape (pentagon or diamond).
+Reversal learning of shapes on a touchscreen: This is the same experimental design as with the shaded tubes, except it was carried out on a touchscreen computer where the individual was presented with two white symbols that differed in shape (pentagon or diamond).
 Touching the screen over the rewarded shape resulted in food dropping from a food hopper into a dish accessible to the grackle, while touching the screen over the non-rewarded shape resulted in no food and a longer inter-trial interval.